LennartKoehler/dolphin/README.md

   "subimages": [10,11,12,16]
 }
 ```
-DeconvTool provides this parameters for a PSF configuration:
+DOLPHIN provides this parameters for a PSF configuration:
 ```
 path                             Path to PSF TIF file or dir (string "" or json array of strings["",""]) psfx                             X dimension of PSF (pixel) (integer)